Juniko Twelve Lakes 十二湖

-Juniko Twelve Lakes, which means 12 lakes, is the name of a group of 33 lakes.
+Juniko Twelve Lakes (Juniko means 12 lakes in Japanese) is the name of a group of 33 ponds and lakes.
 The area is so beautiful it has become part of a UNESCO World Natural Heritage site.

 A 10-minute drive from Juniko Station.